jenmerritt/ruby_project_vet_management_app/README.md

 ## Challenges and Learnings:
 - How to focus time and efforts on individual project with lots of ideas.
 Using the Trello board to manage user stories meant I had a clear list of tasks each day and was not distracted by the 'noise' of other ideas.
 - Had not used Dates Class before, so had to learn how to integrate this into the project for appointments.
 Used a sandbox project to figure out how the Dates class worked, and how I could use the controllers to display appointments based on date, before implementing into the project.
+- I deployed the app on Heroku.
+This is not something that is taught in the course itself, so I had to use the Heroku docs and other online resources, migrate the database and update the database settings as required by Heroku.
+It was very rewarding once the app was live - my first real deployment!

 ## The Brief: